Study Abroad Financial Aid

 - Externally sponsored programs, unless a student is studying on an official exchange program or is studying in Africa or South Asia as a pre-approved IGS or IP&E major, according to the policies above (scholarships may be available directly from programs)

 - International students who seek to study on an externally- sponsored program in their home country

 If you need to consider additional sources of funding for your Study Abroad, please review these scholarship opportunities and consider the Federal Direct Loan, Federal Direct Parent PLUS Loan or private loans.
 Visit Loans for more information on these financing options.

 Expenses Abroad and Refunds

-Full payment or confirmation of aid may be required at the time of registration at the host institution.
+Full payment or confirmation of financial aid may be required at the time of registration at the host institution.
 You should contact the sponsoring institution to work out arrangements.
 If you are studying at a Middlebury School abroad, you will be billed by Middlebury College; payment is due on August 15 for fall semester and December 15 for spring semester.